What Christians Believe

 In the years that followed his "conversion" to atheism, Lee studied journalism at the University of Missouri, received legal training at Yale Law School, and eventually became an award-winning legal editor for the Chicago Tribune.
 Somewhere along the way, he married his high school sweetheart, Leslie, who eventually became a Christian.
 Lee was not only stunned by her newfound beliefs, but also fascinated by the way faith had changed her life for the good.
 He decided it was time to take another look at God and Christianity.

 Like a good journalist, he carefully investigated the facts behind faith and eventually found himself bowing before the Creator he once rejected.
 And to help others check out the facts of faith for themselves, Lee has written The Case for Faith and The Case for Christ (Zondervan).

-Now the teaching pastor at California's Saddleback Valley Community Church, Lee said he'd gladly try to answer some of the toughest questions we could toss his way.
+Lee said he'd gladly try to answer some of the toughest questions we could toss his way.
 Keep reading for his answers.

 Why do Christians insist Jesus is the only way to heaven?

 Because Jesus said he was the only way.
 He said, "I am the way and the truth and the life.
 No one comes to the Father except through me" (John 14:6).